ReactiveMongo/reactivemongo-site/releases/0.11/documentation/tutorial/write-documents.md

 Like all the other operations in the [`GenericCollection`](../../api/index.html#reactivemongo.api.collections.GenericCollection) trait, you can give any object to `insert()`, provided that you have a [`BSONDocumentWriter`](../../api/index.html#reactivemongo.bson.BSONDocumentWriter) for its type in the implicit scope.
 So, with the `Person` case class:

 {% highlight scala %}
+import scala.util.{ Failure, Success }
+import scala.concurrent.ExecutionContext.Implicits.global

-val person = Person(
+val person = Person("Stephane Godbillon", 29)
-  BSONObjectID.generate,
-  "Stephane",
-  "Godbillon",
-  29)

-val future = collection.insert(person)
+val future2 = collection.insert(person)

-future.onComplete {
+future2.onComplete {
   case Failure(e) => throw e
   case Success(writeResult) => {
     println(s"successfully inserted document: $writeResult")